 As new digital technologies continue to change merchandising tactics, we have to continuously predict and learn from consumer behavior.
 Consider these merchandising best practices as you plan out your omnichannel strategy.

 To keep up with changing shopper preferences, and a growing number of channels, retailers must constantly pivot their approach.
-Download Personalizing Every Customer’s Path To Purchase and learn how to adjust to consumer preferences in real time, and deliver 1:1 experiences that will delight every shopper during every shopping journey.
+Check out Personalizing The Customer’s Path To Purchase and learn how to adjust to consumer preferences in real time, and deliver 1:1 experiences that will delight every shopper during every shopping journey.